How to Make Tanghulu (Candied Fruit)

 Instructions

-• In a medium-sized saucepan, add the sugar and water.
-Then bring them to a boil over medium heat.
-Stir to dissolve the sugar.
+• Add the sugar and water to a medium-sized saucepan and bring them to a boil over medium heat.
+Do not stir!

-• The temperature of the sugar water mixture has to reach about 300ºF/150ºC.
-This will take 5-10 minutes and the syrup will start to reduce.
-Check the temperature occasionally.
-At the right temperature, it will be amber/light-golden in color.
+• The temperature of the sugar syrup has to reach around 300ºF/150ºC.
+This takes 5-10 minutes.
+The syrup will start to reduce and become amber in color.

-• After the sugar syrup has reached the required temperature, remove the pot from the heat.
-Take one of the skewers and quickly dip the fruit in the mixture.
-Make sure they are all coated.
+• Once the sugar syrup has reached the required temperature, remove the pot from the heat.
+You can prot the pot at an angle so it's easier to dip the skewers in the deep part.

 Notes